parthamehta123/Autonomous-Drone-Surveillance-and-Machinery-Maintenance/README.md

 # Autonomous-Drone-Surveillance-and-Machinery-Maintenance

 Designed a custom hardware optimized deep learning inference model (YOLO based) for an autonomous quadcopter drone which helps with real-time surveillance.
-The drone also has bidirectional communication capability (ZigBee based) and an early warning detection system.
+The drone also has bidirectional communication capability and an early warning detection system.

 Detailed description of the project is given in the report [Report](https://github.com/sand47/Autonomous-Drone-Surveillance-and-Machinery-Maintenance/blob/master/project_report.pdf)